Counselling in Whitstable

 I have worked alongside people of different ages and backgrounds, often during times of change, loss, or uncertainty.

-My approach is grounded in person-centred and existential thinking, and has developed into an integrative way of working that stays focused on each person’s individual experience.
+My approach is grounded in person-centred and existential thinking, and has developed into an integrative way of working that stays closely focused on each person’s individual experience.

 I will always be grateful for the time, care and sensitivity you gave me in a dark period.”
 Adam